Building 21st Century Skills Through

 Programming Using Python

-Levels I – N
+Levels L - O

-In this course, students will learn fundamental programming concepts including conditional execution (loops, branching, try/except), functions, built-in data structures (lists, dictionaries, and tuples), and retrieval of data from websites and APIs using Python, one of the most popular and widely used programming languages in web development, machine learning, and data science.
+In this course, students will learn fundamental programming concepts including conditional execution (loops, branching, try/except), functions, built-in data structures (lists, dictionaries, and tuples), and retrieving data from websites and APIs using Python, one of the most popular and widely used programming languages in web development, machine learning, and data science.

 Upon course completion, students will: